 - season of the year;

-- moisture content and irrigation plan if natural soil moisture is not enough;
+- soil moisture content and irrigation plan if natural ground moisture is not enough;

 - polyethylene (PE),